awsdocs/amazon-ec2-user-guide-windows/doc_source/accelerated-computing-instances.md

 | p3\.16xlarge | 64 | 488 | 8 |
 | p3dn\.24xlarge | 96 | 768 | 8 |

-For more information about the hardware specifications for each Amazon EC2 instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.
+For more information, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

-For more information about specifying CPU options, see [Optimize CPU options](instance-optimize-cpu.md)\.

 ## Instance performance<a name="gpu-instance-performance"></a>